LPN to BSN Program in Miami

 34 Months

-Earn your BSN in as few as 34 months at the Accelerated program pace
+Earn your BSN in as few as 34 months through West Coast University’s accelerated program

 3 Paces

-Choose between three program paces, including an Evening and Weekend option
+Choose from three program paces, including an Evening and Weekend schedule designed to fit around work and other commitments

 9 Units of Advanced Placement Credit

-Your previous nursing licensure grants you 9 credits towards your BSN degree
+Your previous nursing licensure grants you 9 credits toward your BSN degree

 WCU-Miami is proud to be the winner of the Bronze Award from the Miami Herald for Best College/University!